LuccaBBombo/User-Centric-Project/README.md

 UX

-In this project, the design was kept simple and intuitive, allowing everyone who will use the website, to easily locate what they are after and help them achieve what they want with maximun ease.
+In this project, the design was kept simple and intuitive, allowing everyone who will use the website, to easily locate what they are after and help them achieve what they want with maximum ease.

 User Stories:
 As a user, I want to be able to check when and where the next shows are going to take place, so I can make plans to attend.